country-regions/country-region-data/README.md

 # country-region-data

+> This repo will be in limbo for a few days.
+I'll update the doc and release a new version when we're good to go.
+Keep
+> you posted.

 [![Build Status](https://travis-ci.com/country-regions/country-region-data.svg?branch=master)](https://travis-ci.org/country-regions/country-region-data)

 This repo contains a static JSON file of country names, country short codes, country regions, and country region short